tomas-fryza/vhdl-course/labs/06-counter/README.md

 ## Part 1: Synchronize repositories and create a new folder

 1. Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.

+   > Useful bash and git commands are: `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.
+   >

-Create a new working folder `labs/06-counter` for this laboratory exercise.
+2. Create a new working folder `labs/06-counter` for this laboratory exercise.

+3. Create a new file `labs/06-counter/assignment.md` and copy/paste [assignment template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/06-counter/assignment.md) into it.

 <a name="part2"></a>